iterative/mlem.ai/content/docs/command-reference/import.md

 data and model files compatible with MLEM, which then can be used in future operations such as `mlem apply`.

-This command provides a quick and easy alternative to writing python code to load those models/datasets into object for subsequent usage in MLEM context.
+This command provides a quick and easy alternative to writing Python code to load those models/datasets into object for subsequent usage in MLEM context.

 ## Options